dominicstop/react-native-ios-context-menu/README.md

 ![Simple Example 2](./assets/example-screenshots/SimpleExample02.png)

 ### 4.3 [Simple Example #3](https://github.com/dominicstop/react-native-ios-context-menu/blob/master/example/src/components/ContextMenuViewSimpleExample03.js)
-A menu configured with 3 actions with "system" SF Symbols icons.
+A context menu  configured with 1 action, and a submenu (with 3 submenu actions)
+* A  `MenuConfig` object has a property called `menuItems` which accepts an array of objects.
+Those objects can either be a  `MenuAction` item or another `MenuConfig` item.
+* If you pass a `MenuConfig` object to `menuItems`, it will make a submenu.

 <br>